Scatchell/tw-uganda-blog/source/_posts/2013-10-14-testing-out-markdown.markdown

 Now I would write some text here.
 The markdown looks quite readable with the underline.

 ###Headers can be small
-Sometimes you don't need fffffffffffffffff biggest of headers
+Sometimes you don't need the biggest of headers

 ###Blockquotes:
 > This is how to do a blockquote